 However, wrongful death cases can be very complex.
-Even if a plaintiff can demonstrate that the victim in the case is now deceased due to the actions of the defendant, a claim for wrongful death must make an accurate accounting of the losses suffered by the decedent’s family.
+Even if a plaintiff can demonstrate that the accident was caused by another person’s negligence, a claim for wrongful death must make an accurate accounting of the losses suffered by the decedent’s family.

 An Omaha wrongful death lawyer could help surviving family members pursue wrongful death cases against private citizens, corporations, and insurance companies.
-The compassionate injury lawyers at Berry Law Firm handle every case with compassion and determination to collect the compensation needed to provide for your family’s financial future.
+The experienced injury lawyers at Berry Law handle every case with compassion and determination, and they will work to collect the full compensation needed to protect your family’s financial future.

 In many respects, a wrongful death case is similar to other personal injury claims.
 A plaintiff must prove that the defendant was responsible for the injury that resulted in death.
 The only difference is that the plaintiff in a wrongful death is a personal representative of the decedent.

-One common way to do prove liability is to establish that the defendant was negligent.
-For example, in the case of a car accident, all drivers maintain a duty to protect other people that they encounter on the road.
-If they fail in this duty, they are responsible for any damage that may result.
+One common way to prove liability is to establish that the defendant was negligent.
+For example, in the case of a car accident, all drivers maintain a duty to protect other people they encounter on the road.
+If they fail to do so, they may be held responsible for any resulting damages or injuries.

 When a plaintiff can show that a defendant was negligent and caused a fatal accident, they can prove that the defendant is responsible for providing compensation to the decedent’s family.
 While car accidents are a prominent example, wrongful deaths can occur in many other ways.
 These include: